Anti-antisemitism in Germany: Background and history

 According to Wolfgang Streeck, by the mid-nineties and especially the 1995 assassination of Yitzhak Rabin, it became clear that the Oslo Accords were doomed to fail and that Israel saw military superiority, colonization and annexation of the occupied territories along with apartheid-like domestic repression as a more promising path than a negotiated peace settlement leading to a two-state solution.
 Streeck argues that international criticism of Israel, especially from the Global South, placed increasing pressure on Germany, from Israel and the United States, to intensify its support of Israel as mandated by its Staatsräson, and the German government revised its reading of the lessons of the Third Reich – originally understood to lie in supporting both international law and the Jewish state of Israel – to emphasize the latter at the expense of the former.
 According to Donatella della Porta and Leandros Fischer, the anti-German movement – a leftist splinter group known for flying the Israeli flag and wearing IDF shirts that originally arose as a response to German reunification – played a particular role in shifting the entire German left's discourse on the Israeli–Palestinian conflict to the right.

+Israeli-American Holocaust historian Omer Bartov states that Germany has developed its own interpretation of the lessons of the Holocaust, which is strongly influenced by its historical responsibility: that Germany must protect Israel under all circumstances.
+Therefore, Bartov says that any criticism of Israel is treated with great caution in Germany to avoid being considered antisemitic, a view that has deeply influenced German foreign policy and leads to the fact that Germany often unilaterally sides with Israel, even when international law is violated.
+With the sole exception of the Linke party, the Staatsräson ideology came to be supported by all political parties represented in the German parliament, including the far-right Alternative für Deutschland.

+According to Australian historian A. Dirk Moses, German anti-antisemitism has involved the infusion of new tropes into German public discourse, with a focus on "post-colonial antisemitism", "Israel-related antisemitism" and "hatred of Israel", creating a link between antisemitism—hatred of Jews—and anti-Zionism.
+It is used, he says, to imply that solidarity with Palestinians, which is particularly widespread in the global south, is due to hatred of Jews rather than the expression of a legitimate political view of the Israeli occupation of Palestine, the aim of this being to prevent postcolonial academics as well as the German art and museum scenes from fostering the spread of such views.

+Major public debates followed the invitation—and subsequent disinvitation due to political pressure from Antisemitism Commissioner Klein—of postcolonial Cameroonian philosopher Achille Mbembe to the 2020 Ruhrtriennale festival.
+The Catechism debate, also known as Historikerstreit 2.0, was initiated by A. Dirk Moses with his 2021 essay "The German Catechism", continuing around the invitation of a Palestinian art collective to the Documenta fifteen art exhibition in 2022.